trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

     --header 'authorization: Bearer YOUR_ACCESS_TOKEN'
 ```

-## Street Publish API (videos)
+## Street Publish API (photoSequences)

+You might have noticed my emphasis on the word _public_ API endpoints earlier.

 The Street Publish API supports the [Camera Motion Metadata Spec (CAMM)](https://developers.google.com/streetview/publish/camm-spec) standard.

-For more information about this standard, [read this post introducing the concept of video metadata](/blog/2020/metadata-exif-xmp-360-video-files).
+For more information about the CAMM standard, [read this post introducing the concept of video metadata](/blog/2020/metadata-exif-xmp-360-video-files).

-I'll talk more about working with video files and the Street View API in a future post.

-**A note on publishing videos**

-The endpoints required for video uploads to the Street View Publish API require authorisation from Google to access.
-I emailed them earlier this week and recieved this response:
+The `photoSequence` method is required for video uploads to the Street View Publish API, but requires authorisation from Google to access.
+I emailed them earlier this week and received this response:

-> Due to the current situation we're not inviting new users to the Publish API's sequence methods.
-On the up side, your use case seems to already be covered - all of the Street View Ready cameras listed on [our website](https://www.google.com/streetview/contacts-tools/products/) have sequence integration.
+> Due to the current situation we're not inviting new users to the Publish API's sequence methods. [...]
 You will need to use the manufacturer recommended way of managing and publishing imagery.
 Please check back with us at a later date if you're still interested in using the sequence methods.
 I'm closing this request.

+I'll talk more about working with video files and the Street View API in a future post.
+If you want a sneak peak at how the `photoSequence` method works, [check out some of the sample upload scripts in this repository on Github](https://github.com/smarquardt/samples-for-svpub).

 ## Other Street View API's